SPRING 2022 LEAD & PARKE Fellows

 As a LEAD fellow, Nathan is working with Vote Riders, where he will be setting up automated support systems and assisting in volunteer engagement.

 Erin Carden is a mission-driven communicator and advocate pursuing an MA in Media, Culture, and Communication at NYU Steinhardt.
-Before NYU, Erin’s professional experience was focused in the nonprofit and education sector, her most recent position being the Communications Fellow for PEN America, a human rights and literary nonprofit.
-Erin is an advocate for many social justice issues including voting rights, housing justice, and education reform.
+Before NYU, her professional experience centered the nonprofit and education sectors, her most recent position being the Communications Fellow for PEN America.
+Erin is an advocate for social justice issues including voting, housing, and education justice.
 She is most passionate about helping mission-driven institutions create compelling content that increases awareness and incites action around social change causes.

-As a LEAD Fellow, Erin will be working with VoteRiders, where she will be supporting the Communications team with various tasks including authoring content for blogs, emails, and social media, drafting volunteer recruitment and update emails, and creating social media content featuring personal storytelling from volunteers and voters.
+As a LEAD Fellow, Erin will be working with VoteRiders, where she will support the Communications team with authoring content for blogs, emails, and social media, drafting volunteer recruitment and update emails, and creating social media content featuring personal storytelling from volunteers and voters.

 Justice Jenkins, born and raised in the Bronx, is a first-year MPA-PNP student with an Advocacy specialization.
 He completed his undergraduate studies at Georgia State University, obtaining a bachelor's in psychology.
 His goal is to influence public policy using a research-based interdisciplinary approach focusing on psychology, philosophy, law, and ethics research.

 As a LEAD Fellow, Justice will be working with Protect the Vote Georgia to track voting rights bills, develop a legislative agenda.and assist with research, social media, and more.